Early Years Pupil Premium & Deprivation Funding

 • A book bag

-• 2 children’s stories
+• children’s story book

 • Set of crayons & plain paper